 As with all things cannabis, there is more than one way to infuse something.

-Infuse with Coconut Oil or Cannabutter
+Infuse Oil or Cannabutter

 To make these delicious butterscotch oatmeal cookies, you will need one of these staple cannabis recipescannabis-infused coconut oil or cannabutter

-Oil infusions are an easy way to infuse a full-spectrum of compounds like CBD or THC from the cannabis plant into the food you are eating.
+Oil infusions are an easy way to infuse a full spectrum of compounds like CBD or THC from the cannabis plant into the food you are eating.

-You will want to make sure you have your cannabis-infused coconut oil or cannabutter prepared BEFORE diving into making your own cannabis oatmeal cookies.
+You will want to make sure you have your coconut oil or cannabutter prepared BEFORE diving into making your own cannabis oatmeal cookies.

-Making butter or oil first involves cannabis decarboxylation and then a water bath that cooks for approximately 4-hours.
+Making butter or oil first involves decarboxylation and then a water bath that cooks for approximately 4-hours.

 Infuse with Cannabis Sugar